storageos/tutorials/mysql/004-failover.md

 `storageos volume ls --format "table {{.Name}}\t{{.Replicas}}"`{{execute}}

-> Usually takes ~10 seconds to come up after it's been created.
+> Usually takes ~10 seconds to create the replica in this example.

 In order to keep this tutorial simple, we are going to delete the MySQL pod and create it on a different in our cluster